JUDICIAL INDEPENDENCE

 JUDICIAL ETHICS

-The statement of principles of judicial ethics, a widely accepted framework of judicial ethics, helps to ensure that both the judiciary and the public are aware of the principles which guide judges.
+The guidance to judicial office holders on judicial ethics, a widely accepted framework, helps to ensure that both the judiciary and the public are aware of the principles which guide judges.

 Impartiality